victorgxn/victorgxn/README.md

 I like creating things.
 Mostly on the internet.

 ## 🖌️ Magnus opus
-- The next generation unicorns apps will be built by solo developers. ❓ makes that dream possible.
+- The next generation of unicorn apps will be built by solo developers. ❓ makes that dream possible.
 [0%]

 <img width="2172" height="724" alt="manifiesto" src="https://github.com/user-attachments/assets/aa264d47-405d-4ab7-898d-9fec82f68475" />